vatpac-technology/pilot-procedures/docs/local-procedures/canberra.md

 | 35 | ILS or RNP(AR) |

 Light VFR aircraft may be processed to RWY 12 for a visual approach.

-### Taxiing
-The taxiway layout at YSCB has changed over the years, with taxiway **B** now extending full length along RWY 17/35.
-If your scenery does not feature this taxiway structure, you must inform **CB SMC** when requesting taxi to runway 17 from the civil aprons.

-!!! phraseology
-    **QJE1501**: "Canberra Ground, QJE1501, received F, request taxi, require to cross runway 17 at D due scenery limitations"

 ## Helicopter Operations
 Southcare Helicopter Base (YXSB), Calvary Hospital, and Canberra Hospital are all located inside the Canberra CTR.
 A clearance must be obtained from **CB ADC** prior to becoming airborne from these locations.
 Helicopters may be instructed to report sighting and maintain own separation with aircraft operating to/from YSCB.